osg-htc/docs/docs/client/cvmfs.md

   `mount -t cvmfs REPOSITORYNAME /mnt/cvmfs` where REPOSITORYNAME is the repository, for example config-osg.opensciencegrid.org (which is the best one to try first because other repositories require it to be mounted).
-If this works, then cvmfs is working, but there is a problem with automount.
+If this works, then CVMFS is working, but there is a problem with automount.
 -  If that doesn't work and doesn't give any explanatory errors, try `cvmfs_config chksetup` or `cvmfs_config showconfig REPOSITORYNAME`